 Skip to contents

-This function takes a character vector of conditions and shortens the predicates within each condition using a specified method.
+This function takes a character vector of conditions and shortens the predicates within each condition according to a specified method.

 Usage